Tensor decompositions for learning latent variable models: Introduction

-\subsection{Related work}
+\subsection{Related Work}

+The connection between tensor decompositions and latent variable models has a long history across many scientific and mathematical disciplines.
+We review some of the key works that are most closely related to ours.

-\subsubsection{Tensor decompositions}
+\subsubsection{Tensor Decompositions}

-The role of tensor decompositions in the context of latent variable models dates back to early uses in psychometrics~\cite{cattell1944parallel}.
+The role of tensor decompositions in the context of latent variable models dates back to early uses in psychometrics~\citep{cattell1944parallel}.
 These ideas later gained popularity in chemometrics, and more recently in numerous science and engineering disciplines, including neuroscience, phylogenetics, signal processing, data mining, and computer vision.
-A thorough survey of these techniques and applications can be found in~\cite{kolda2009tensor}.
+A thorough survey of these techniques and applications is given by~\citet{kolda2009tensor}.
 Below, we discuss a few specific connections to two applications in machine learning and statistics, independent component analysis and latent variable models (between which there is also significant overlap).

-Tensor decompositions have been used in signal processing and computational neuroscience for blind source separation and independent component analysis (ICA)~\cite{Comon:book}.
+Tensor decompositions have been used in signal processing and computational neuroscience for blind source separation and independent component analysis (ICA)~\citep{Comon:book}.
 Here, statistically independent non-Gaussian sources are linearly mixed in the observed signal, and the goal is to recover the mixing matrix (and ultimately, the original source signals).
 A typical solution is to locate projections of the observed signals that correspond to local extrema of the so-called ``contrast functions'' which distinguish Gaussian variables from non-Gaussian variables.
-This method can be effectively implemented using fast descent algorithms~\cite{hyvarinen1999fast}.
-When using the excess kurtosis (\emph{i.e.}, fourth-order cumulant) as the contrast function, this method reduces to a generalization of the power method for symmetric tensors~\cite{SHOPM,ZG01,kofidis_regalia_power_convexity}.
-This case is particularly important, since all local extrema of the kurtosis objective correspond to the true sources (under the assumed statistical model)~\cite{delfosse1995adaptive}; the descent methods can therefore be rigorously analyzed, and their computational and statistical complexity can be bounded~\cite{FriezeLinear,Nguyen-Regev,AroraICA,HK13-mog}.
+This method can be effectively implemented using fast descent algorithms~\citep{hyvarinen1999fast}.
+When using the excess kurtosis (\emph{i.e.}, fourth-order cumulant) as the contrast function, this method reduces to a generalization of the power method for symmetric tensors~\citep{SHOPM,ZG01,kofidis_regalia_power_convexity}.
+This case is particularly important, since all local extrema of the kurtosis objective correspond to the true sources (under the assumed statistical model)~\citep{delfosse1995adaptive}; the descent methods can therefore be rigorously analyzed, and their computational and statistical complexity can be bounded~\citep{FriezeLinear,Nguyen-Regev,AroraICA}.